frankt716/cse-191-fall23/rec03.md

 The language of predicate logic[^1] consists of *predicate symbols*, the usual logical symbols ($`\lnot, \land, \lor, \implies`$), $`\forall`$ (*universal quantifier*), and $`\exists`$ (*existential quantifier*).

-The collection of *well-formed formulas* is defined inductively as follows:
+The collection of well-formed things[^2] that we can talk about is defined inductively as follows:
 - If R is an n-ary predicate symbol and t1,...,tn are names of individuals, then R(t1,...,tn) is a well-formed formula.
 - If P is a well-formed formula, then ¬ P is a well-formed formula.
 - If P is a well-formed formula and x is a variable, then ∀x.P and ∃x.P are well-formed formulas.